 Overall Attitudes For Handling Anxiety

-Here are general mindsets for coping with anxiety if it's a problem for you.
+Here are general mindsets for coping with anxiety.
 The advice below will work best if your anxious feelings are mild to moderate.
 If your anxiety is more severe you may need to seek extra help.
 There are quite a few suggestions below, so pick and choose the ones that speak to you the most.

 The points below are about tackling anxiety directly.
 You can also do a lot to indirectly cut off anxiety at its source by making broader lifestyle changes, which this article discusses.